oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 # Security Considerations {#Security}

+This specification adds to previously defined OAuth mechanisms.
+Their respective Security Considerations apply - OAuth 2.0 [@RFC6749], JWT access tokens [@RFC9068], Bearer WWW-Authentication [@RFC6750], token introspection [@RFC7662], and authorization server metadata [@RFC8414].

-This document should, in no circumstance, be used to position OAuth as an authentication protocol.
-The specification focuses on the authentication event of the user with the authorization server by which the access token was obtained, so that its characteristics can be evaluated by a resource server to determine whether they meet its requirements, but relies on a separate authentication layer to take care of the mechanics leading to that event.
+For the purposes of this specification, the way in which a user authenticated with the authorization server to obtain an access token is salient information, as a resource server might decide whether to grant access on the basis of how that authentication operation was performed.
+Nonetheless, this specification doesn't attempt to define the mechanics by which authentication takes place, relying on a separate authentication layer to take care of the details.
 In line with other specifications of the OAuth family, this document assumes the existence of a session without going into the details of how it is established or maintained, what protocols are used to implement that layer (e.g., OpenID Connect), and so forth.
 Depending on the policies adopted by the resource server, the `acr_values` parameter introduced in (#Challenge) might unintentionally disclose information about the authenticated user, the resource itself, the authorization server, and any other context-specific data that an attacker might use to gain knowledge about their target.
+For example, a resource server requesting an acr value corresponding to a high level of assurance for some users but not others might identify possible high privilege users to target with spearhead phishing attacks.
 Implementers should use care in determining what to disclose in the challenge and in what circumstances.
 The logic examining the incoming access token to determine whether a challenge should be returned can execute either before or after the traditional token validation logic, be it based on JWT token validation, introspection, or any other method.
-The resource server is free to choose whatever method fits best for its needs, however, it's important to remember that returning a challenge without having verified that the caller presented a valid token (according to the validation method of choice) might mean disclosing information to an actor that didn't prove it had the ability to obtain a valid token for the resource server, albeit of insufficient level.
+The resource server MAY return a challenge without verifying the client presented a valid token.
+However, this approach will leak the required properties of an authorization token to an actor who has not proven they can obtain a token for this resource server.

 # IANA Considerations {#IANA}